Ordering chemical graphs by Sombor indices and its applications: Abstract

 \section{Abstract}

 Topological indices are a class of numerical invariants that predict certain physical and chemical properties of molecules.
-Recently, a novel topological index, named as Sombor index, was introduced by Gutman, defined as $SO(G)=\sum\limits_{uv\in E(G)}\sqrt{d_{u}^{2}+d_{v}^{2}}$, where $d_{u}$ denotes the degree of vertex $u$.
+Recently, two novel topological indices, named as Sombor index and reduced Sombor index, were introduced by Gutman, defined as